 The Android development landscape is changing at a neck-breaking pace.
 Emerging technologies change the way users interact with their devices, but they also improve the development process.
 It’s not an easy task to guess what the next few months, let alone the next year, will bring to mobile.
-We decided to give it a go and gathered five senior Android developers who talked about the future of mobile development and what we should expect to happen next year.
-Our experts: Maciej Janusz, Mikołaj Lenart, Paweł Bocheński, Marcin Oziemski share their Android development predictions for the upcoming year 2019.
+We decided to give it a go and gathered senior Android developers and C-level executives from the top startups in Europe talked about the future of mobile development.
+Let's see what are their Android development predictions for the upcoming year 2019.

 Voice control in mobile apps is becoming a new user interface that we need to take into consideration when designing and developing applications.
 It gives you a lot of possibilities that are still to be discovered.

 We can all agree that talking to your phone still feels unnatural and users need to get used to it.
 This technology is a bit like video calls: they are great and it’s incredible that you can see your family and friends from another part of the globe, but you do not use it always and everywhere.
 When designing voice controls in apps we also need to remember about other means of interaction, like writing or selecting things on a touch screen.